 These 19 Plug-In Electric Cars Qualify For Full $7,500 Tax Credit

-Does the plug-in electric car you purchased in 2017 qualify for the full $7,500 U.S. federal tax credit?
+Does the plug-in electric car you purchase qualify for the full $7,500 U.S. federal tax credit?

 If it’s listed below, it does.
 If not, then it still qualifies for a reduced amount, which you can find here on our Compare EVs page.

 *Editor’s Note: Be sure to consult with your accountant before filing.
 Only he or she is fully qualified to advise on your particular tax situation.
 Tax form for plug-in electric vehicle credit should be available on March 8 this year.
 There’s been a delay in its release.